 Mix all the ingredients for the stir fry sauce and set aside.

-In a wok on medium high heat, add oil and cook onions for 2 minutes.
+In a wok on medium high heat, add oil and cook onions, including the white part of the green onions, for 2 minutes.